-My audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The information regarding community grantmaking services presented in Note 19 of the financial statements, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
+My audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
+The information regarding community grantmaking services presented in Note 20 of the financial statements, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information has not been subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, I do not express an opinion or provide any assurance on it.

-Other Matters - Supplementary Information
+Supplementary Information

-My audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The pooled income fund investments schedules on pages 31 and 32 are presented for purposes of additional analysis and are not a required part of the financial statements.
+My audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
+The pooled income fund investments schedules on pages 29 and 30 are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In my opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.

-Tamer P. Harrolman, CPA, LLC
+James P. Harrelman, CPA, LLC

-Honolulu, Hawai'i November 9, 2022
+Honolulu, Hawai'i February 21, 2024

-Hawai'i Community Foundation (A Nonprofit Organization) Statement of Assets, Liabilities and Net Assets (Modified Cash Basis) December 31, 2021
+Hawai'i Community Foundation Statement of Assets, Liabilities and Net Assets (Modified Cash Basis) December 31, 2022